Translate

 By the time we reached Bordeaux, I was craving a little something different and politely asked to try French Chinese food.
 Oh boy did we luck out with the cafe we found.
 I'd never tasted Mapo Tofu so fresh.
 It wasn't mouth tingling spicy like how we serve it in the US, but it had a lot of flavors.
 The dumplings were also wonderful and served with black vinegar instead of soy sauce.

 Bordeaux could be much more easily be compared to Washington DC if DC had winding alleyways instead of large avenues.
 Bordeaux is a World Heritage Site City and has strict building codes to maintain its status.
-This means that many of the roads are made of cobble stone that are roughly the width of a single car, buildings aren't allowed to get much higher than Stain Andrew's cathedral, and several old buildings that survived World War 1 and 2 have been converted into museums and art experiences.
+This means that many of the roads are made of cobble stone that are roughly the width of a single car, buildings aren't allowed to get much higher than Saint Andrew's Cathedral, and several old buildings that survived World War 1 and 2 have been converted into museums and art experiences.
 It is also home to the longest pedestrian shopping street in Europe - Rue Sainte-Catherine.

 I found Bordeaux to be a little on the spooky side with it's winding alleys and dark cathedrals.
 St. Andre (or Andrew's in English) was very dark - only lit by candles and what remaining light slipped through the windows in the early evening.
 There were a few electric lights in one area for a late Mass, but the overall space was eerie.
 It probably didn't help that there was an organ concert going on while I was wandering around.